Emergency Shower & Eye Wash

 Personal protective equipment (PPE) for the eyes and face is designed to prevent or lessen the severity of injuries to workers.
 The employer must assess the workplace and determine if hazards that necessitate the use of eye and face protection are present or are likely to be present before assigning PPE to workers.

-A hazard assessment should determine the risk of exposure to eye and face hazards, including those which may be encountered in an emergency.
+A hazard assessment should determine the risk of exposure to eye and face hazards, including those that may be encountered in an emergency.
 Employers should be aware of the possibility of multiple and simultaneous hazard exposures and be prepared to protect against the highest level of each hazard.

 Impact Hazards:

-The majority of impact injuries result from flying or falling objects, or sparks striking the eye.
+The majority of impact injuries result from flying or falling objects or sparks striking the eye.
 Most of these objects are smaller than a pin head and can cause serious injury such as punctures, abrasions, and contusions.

 While working in a hazardous area where the worker is exposed to flying objects, fragments, and particles, primary protective devices such as safety spectacles with side shields or goggles must be worn.
 Secondary protective devices such as face shields are required in conjunction with primary protective devices during severe exposure to impact hazards.